Current Research Projects

 Wiesbaden, 26.06.2020

-Here, everyone is pulling together: In the five-year, nationwide NutriNet project, practitioners, advisors and scientists are working together on the question of how to improve nutrient management in organic farming.
+Everyone is pulling in the same direction here: in the five-year, nationwide NutriNet project, practitioners, consultants and scientists are working together on the question of how nutrient management in organic farming can be improved.

-On many long-standing organic arable farms, the main nutrients nitrogen, phosphorus and sulfur are increasingly being used to a minimum.
-In vegetable production, nutrient surpluses are sometimes observed.
+On many long-standing organic arable farms, the main nutrients nitrogen, phosphorus and sulphur are becoming increasingly scarce.
+Nutrient surpluses are sometimes observed in vegetable production.
 At the same time, good examples from practice show that higher yields can be achieved through optimized nutrient management.
 But how can nutrients be optimally circulated within the farm and how can nutrients that leave the farm cycle be replaced?
-Many individual aspects of nutrient supply have already been well researched, but it has not yet been possible to optimally transfer the existing knowledge into agricultural practice.
+Many individual aspects of nutrient supply have already been well researched, but it has not yet been possible to transfer the existing knowledge into agricultural practice.

 This is where the NutriNet project comes in.
-With the help of a nationwide competence and practical research network, it aims to identify successful nutrient management strategies, develop them further with practitioners and test them in order to derive concrete recommendations for action for practical farms.
-To this end, practical research trials are taking place on a total of 60 organic farms, which are grouped into six regional networks nationwide.
-The regional networks also aim to further develop methods of practical research.
-Alongside the project, a data management system is being developed to support data collection, storage and evaluation in the project and, in future, as an online application, to facilitate the monitoring of the success of nutrient management strategies for extension and practice.
-All project activities are accompanied by a continuous knowledge transfer, which aims at a timely implementation of the existing knowledge in practice, consulting and vocational training.
+With the help of a nationwide competence and practical research network, it aims to identify successful nutrient management strategies, develop them further with practitioners and test them in order to derive concrete recommendations for practical farms.
+To this end, practical research trials are carried out on a total of 60 organic farms, which are grouped into six regional networks across Germany.
+The regional networks also aim to further develop practical research methods.
+To accompany the project, a data management system is being developed to support data collection, storage and evaluation in the project and, as an online application, should make it easier in future to monitor the success of nutrient management strategies for advice and practice.
+All project activities are accompanied by a continuous transfer of knowledge, which aims to implement the existing research in practice, consulting and vocational training in a timely manner.

 Editing